peprodev/pepro-ultimate-invoice-git/readme.txt

 -   and .....

-### New Features in version 1.1.6
+### New Features in version 1.1.9

-- Integration with Dokan
+- Added PDF Font Selector!
-- Multiple-template per order
+- Print PDF Invoice with Multiple-template per order
-- Color Schemes for invoices
+- Pre-defined Color Schemes for Invoices
-- Separated template for pre-invoice
-- Added hooks so you can bundle your invoice template with WordPress theme

 -----------------------